Mephilis7/PlayerManager/README.txt

     - Whether flying is allowed or not.
     - Whether he is hidden
     - Whether he is muted
+    - Whether he has accepted the /rules
 - Allows forcing people to read the rules, by typing /rules and then /acceptrules.
     - Configurable prevention of actions, if the /rules have not been accepted yet.
     - Command whitelist.
     - Also supports other plugins that already include the /rules command!
+- Allows your players to /report other people, i.e. if they see somebody griefing a house...
+    - The reported player's name, location and distance to the command sender will be saved in the PlayerLog.yml
+    - Your players will have to write a reason aswell.
+    - Allows people with the right permission to use /check to see how many times a player had been reported... and why.
+    - Allows teleporting to the location where the reported player was by typing /checktp
+    - When somebody reports a player, all Ops/people with the permission "pman.check" will be notified.
 - Set various properties per player by typing /pman set!
 - Show/Hide your players!
 - Mute spammers!